samarabandu/parts-db/Readme.md

 ## Branch `prot-easy`

-Addes a authorization using JWT to the PUT route
+Addes a authorization using JWT to the PUT route.
+Use jwt.io website to generate a token and add this as a bearer token with the PUT request.
+E.g. Add the header "Authorization: Bearer xxx.yyy.zzz" where `xxx.yyy.zzz` is the token generated on jwt.io.

 # Branch `mongo`